New York Heights

-WPBL New York is an upcoming professional women's baseball team based in New York City that will compete in the Women's Pro Baseball League (WPBL).
-The team's main color is teal, with a color scheme similar to that of other New York women's sports teams.
-It is one of the four inaugural teams of the WPBL, alongside Boston, San Francisco, and Los Angeles.
+The New York Heights are a professional women's baseball team for New York City competing in the Women's Pro Baseball League (WPBL).
+The team is named for civil and women's rights activist Dorothy Height.
+Its main color is blue, with a color scheme similar to that of the New York Sirens, the New York Liberty, and Gotham FC.
+Its logo displays a baseball's speed and resembles the New York skyline.
+The Heights are one of the four inaugural teams of the WPBL, alongside the Boston Hunters, Los Angeles Queens, and San Francisco Firebells.